cqb13/meteor-addon-scanner/DEVELOPER_INFO.md

 ## Second Offense

-The addon will be permanently unverified and will not be eligible for re-verification in the future
+The addon will be permanently unverified and will not be eligible for re-verification in the future.

 ## Appeals and Re-Verification

-Developers may appeal a verification decision by contracting **cqb13** on discord.
+Developers may appeal a verification decision by contacting **cqb13** on discord.